You've landed on the "About..

 are many and varied: High-end audio equipment, oil refinery monitoring equipment, web-based security systems, fiber-optic optical switching controllers.

-A useful skill I've picked up along the way is PCB rework / repair & modification.
+A useful skill I've picked up along the way is PCB rework, repair, and modification.
 This is where components on the PCB are to

 be carefully removed and replaced, repairing broken tracks and lands, or circuit modifications where tracks are intentionally cut